KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 ## Step 2
 ### Create a Sample List
 Next we create a sample list pointing to the names and locations of the raw .fastq files.
-This will tell our script what files to look for and where they are stored.
+This will tell your script what files to look for and where they are stored.

 To do this, we will run the command `printf '%s\n' "$PWD"/* >FastP_practice_samplelist_${MY_NAME}.txt`, replacing `${MY_NAME}` with, you guessed it, your name.